 One of the big reasons why I love cooking is because it is my window into another culture.
 I may not be fortunate enough to travel everywhere on my bucket list, but at the very least, I can get a sense of another country, of another society, through food.

-I have enjoyed the muhammara as a snack with carrots and crackers and used it as a paste to flavor leftover cooked millet.
-The dip is incredibly versatile!
+I enjoy muhammara as a snack with crackers, and I have also used it as a spread for sandwiches.
+It’s also good as a paste to flavor grains, such as quinoa, millet or rice.
+This dip is incredibly versatile!

 Muhammara (Syrian Red Pepper Dip)